osrf/ros2multirobotbook/src/intro.md

 ## Installation of the RMF Essentials

-The current version of RMF is 1.1.0.
-It targets ROS Foxy, and Debian binary packages are released for Ubuntu Focal Fossa 20.04 LTS.
+The current version of RMF is 2021.04, and it targets ROS Foxy, and Debian binary packages are released for Ubuntu Focal Fossa 20.04 LTS.

 RMF leverages the ROS and Gazebo-Ignition ecosystem.
 We will have to setup their repositories as the first steps of the RMF installation process.
 Since the current binary release targets Ubuntu Focal please ensure you match the system and version before proceeding with the installation.
 If you have ROS 2 and Gazebo installed you can directly skip to the [Setup Sources and Installation of RMF](#setup-sources-and-installation-of-rmf) section.